Capital punishment in the United States: Modern era

-In 1996, Congress passed the Antiterrorism and Effective Death Penalty Act to streamline the appeal process in capital cases.
-The bill was signed into law by President Bill Clinton, who had endorsed capital punishment during his 1992 presidential campaign.

-A study found that at least 34 of the 749 executions carried out in the U.S. between 1977 and 2001, or 4.5%, involved "unanticipated problems or delays that caused, at least arguably, unnecessary agony for the prisoner or that reflect gross incompetence of the executioner".
-The rate of these "botched executions" remained steady over the period.
-A study published in The Lancet in 2005 found that in 43% of cases of lethal injection, the blood level of hypnotics in the prisoner was insufficient to ensure unconsciousness.
-Nonetheless, the Supreme Court ruled in 2008 (Baze v.
-Rees), again in 2015 (Glossip v.
-Gross), and a third time in 2019 (Bucklew v.
-Precythe), that lethal injection does not constitute cruel and unusual punishment.

 On July 25, 2019, Attorney General William Barr ordered the resumption of federal executions after a 16-year hiatus, and set five execution dates for December 2019 and January 2020.
 After the Supreme Court upheld a stay on these executions, the stay was lifted in June 2020 and four executions were rescheduled for July and August 2020.
 The federal government executed Daniel Lewis Lee on July 14, 2020.
 He became the first convict executed by the federal government since 2003.
 Before Trump's term ended in January 2021, the federal government carried out a total of 13 executions.

 After years of a steady decline of executions, executions in 2025 have increased dramatically over previous years.
+Forty-seven people, all male, were executed in the United States in 2025, thirty-nine by lethal injection, five by nitrogen hypoxia, and three by firing squad.
+The number of executions in 2025 became the highest number to be carried out in the United States in 16 years.